danielmk/SNN_FORCE_training/README.md

-# Spiking neural networks
+# Spikekit
-A collection of Python scripts that simulate spiking neural networks in Python.
+A collection of Python scripts and modules that simulate spiking neuronal networks.
+The main feature right now is FORCE training (force_training.py).